richbm10/Travel-App-Capstone-Project-Udacity/README.md

 The environment variables are included in the repository so that the system can be reviewed.
 In a future, those files will be added in the .gitignore and then removed from the repository.

-For running the complete the architecture, follow the execution of the next scripts:
+For running the complete the architecture, just from the root folder (Travel-App-Capstone-Project-Udacity) run the command: npm run start.
-1) travel_app folder: npm run start-hosting-server
-2) service_registry folder: npm run start
-3) user_service folder: npm run start
-4) location_service folder: npm run start
-5) image_service folder: npm run start
-6) weather_service folder: npm run start

 After running those scripts, all the microservices will be registered on the service_registry.
 So they can be called from the hosting server of the travel_app.